 1. I will no longer prepare a meal for my family only to have a cookie and a coke in front of the computer.

-2. I pledge to eat some kind of breakfast every day.
+2. I pledge to eat some kind of healthy breakfast every day.

-3. I am determined to bring some activity to my life – be it yoga, walking with my dvd.
+3. I am determined to bring some activity to my life – be it yoga or walking with my DVD.

 4. I will drink at least five glasses of water a day (that’s the best I can do for now).

-5. I will say “no” more often than I say “yes” for the rest of 2010.
+5. I will say “no” more often than I say “yes” for the rest of the year.
 Further, when I’m tired I will stop and give my body the rest it craves.

 6. I will take at least a multi-vitamin every day.

 7. I will allow myself frequent time to read a book I enjoy – regularly.